o3de/o3de.org/content/docs/user-guide/assets/asset-processor/interface.md

 It's possible for a job to emit a combination of warnings and errors.

 Completed with warnings produces a valid product asset, but might have some data substituted.
-Suppose a job is processing an `.fbx` file that produces several mesh product assets, and that an `.assetinfo` sidecar file specifies to process the meshes with custom normals.
+Suppose a job is processing a `.fbx` file that produces several mesh product assets, and that a `.assetinfo` sidecar file specifies to process the meshes with custom normals.
 If the meshes in the `.fbx` file do not have custom normals, the Asset Builder generates normals instead.
 Valid product assets are produced, but several warnings are emitted because custom normals could not be found for the mesh assets.

 Completed with errors produces a valid product asset, but has incomplete data.
 Errors happen when data required for the product asset is missing or cannot be produced.
 Using the example above, suppose the `.assetinfo` specifies tangents should be generated for the mesh product assets, but the Asset Builder fails to produce the tangents.
 The end result is a valid product asset that does not contain all the requested data.